wsarachai/DII-Javascript/workshop/lesson06/execrise-2/execrise-2.md

 4. Consume the promise using `.then` and also add an error handler.

-5. After the image has loaded, pause execution for 2 seconds using the `wait(...)` function we created earlier.
+5. After the image has loaded, pause execution for 2 seconds using the provided `wait(...)` function, the function is already created for you.

 6. After the 2 seconds have passed, hide the current image (set `display` CSS property to `'none'`), and load a second image (Hint: Use the image element returned by the `'createImage'` promise to hide the current image.
 You will need a global variable for that 😉).